entdec/nuntius/README.md

 ### Mail

+#### AWS SES

+In case you use AWS SES, you can use the SNS Feedback Notifications to automatically mark messages as read, or deal with complaints and bounces.
+Create a AWS SNS topic, with a HTTPS subscription with the following URL (pattern):

+Use the following URL: https://<host>/messaging/feedback/awssns

+The actual URL may be different depending on your routing setup.

+The subscription will automatically be confirmed.

+Next in AWS SES, configure the SNS topic to receive feedback notifications for Bounce, Complaint and Delivery and include original headers.

 ### Slack

 Slack uses the [postMessage](https://api.slack.com/methods/chat.postMessage) method to send messages.
 It will also upload any attachment the message has prior to sending the message itself.